eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

-(ii) generation of a proof that a PID or attestation is within its validity period, (iii) generation of a proof that a PID or attestation has not been revoked, (iv) generation of a proof that a PID or attestation is bound to a key stored in the WSCD of the Wallet User.
+(ii) generation of a proof that a PID or attestation is within its validity period, (iii) generation of a proof that a PID or attestation has not been revoked, (iv) generation of a proof that a PID or attestation is bound to a key stored in the WSCD of the Wallet Unit.
 Additionally, a ZKP scheme SHOULD provide support for the following function which should  be used only when hiding the PID Provider or Attestation Provider is necessary (v) generation of a proof that a PID or attestation has